-Problem Possible Cause and Solution A) NO POWER TO PLATFORM AND POWER INDICATOR LIGHT & VOLTAGE METER IS OFF ● Power at junction box is off. ● Circuit breaker is tripped. ● Not enough power is being supplied to hoist. ● ■ Plugs are not connected; check hoist, yoke, power cord, and power source. ● Damaged electrical cord. ● ▲ Power indicator light is burnt out. ● ■ If the Power Indicator Light comes on after 30 seconds or so, the thermal (TH2) has tripped due to excessive amperage.
+Problem Possible Cause and Solution A) NO POWER TO PLATFORM AND Voltage indicator light is OFF .
+Consult your supervisor to correct problems. ● Power at junction box is off. ● Circuit breaker is tripped. ● Not enough power is being supplied to hoist. ● Plugs are not connected; check hoist, yoke, power cord, and power source. ● Damaged electrical cord. ● Power indicator light is burnt out. ● If the power indicator light comes on after 30 seconds or so, the thermal (TH2) has tripped due to excessive amperage.
 Consult your supervisor and check for low voltage.
-B) HOIST DOES NOT RUN AND POWER INDICATOR LIGHT IS ON. ● ■ If the motor is hot, thermal overload protection may have been tripped.
+B) HOIST DOES NOT RUN AND Voltage indicator light is ON . ● If the motor is hot, thermal overload protection may have been tripped.
 Allow motor to cool and see if it resets.
-This may take 30 minutes or more. ● Frequent stops and starts, high outside temperature, a dragging brake, or overloading can cause the motor to heat up. ● Determine if overspeed device has been activated.
+This may take 30 minutes or more. ● Frequent stops and starts, high outside temperature, a dragging brake, or overloading can cause the motor to heat up. ● Determine if overspeed device is activated.
 C) MOTOR RUNS NORMALLY, BUT HOIST WILL NOT LIFT WARNING!
 WIRE ROPE MAY BE JAMMED.
 DO NOT OPERATE HOIST.
-CALL YOUR SUPERVISOR. ● Make sure the bullet end of the wire rope has come out of the wire rope exit guide. ● ▲ ■ Inspect the wire rope for damage or wear.
+CALL YOUR SUPERVISOR. ● Make sure the bullet end of the wire rope has come out of the wire rope exit guide. ● Inspect the wire rope for damage or wear.
 Replace if necessary.

-Problem Possible Cause and Solution D) HOIST HUMS, STARTS SLOWLY AND IS SLUGGISH Check run voltage.
-If not correct, do any or all of the following: ▶ Run separate cords for each hoist. ▶ Use shorter cords. ▶ Use short cord with larger wires. ▶ Add a booster transformer at the power source.
-E) WIRE ROPE WILL NOT REEVE Increase hand pressure on the wire rope while rotating the control switch in the ↑ UP direction.
+Problem Possible Cause and Solution d) HOIST HUMS, STARTS SLOWLY AND IS SLUGGISH Check run voltage.
+If not correct, do any or all of the following: • Run separate cords for each hoist. • Use shorter cords. • Use short cord with larger wires. • Add a booster transformer at the power source. e) WIRE ROPE WILL NOT REEVE Increase hand pressure on the wire rope while rotating the control switch in the ↑ UP direction.
 Take the wire rope out, rotate it 180° and put it back into the hoist while pushing in the ↑ UP operation button.
 Poor bullet: prepare new end.
 End of wire rope is bent or kinked: prepare new end.
 Dirt or other material is obstructing the rope inside the hoist.
-Clean out with air or flush with water.
-F) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES ↑UP OR ↓DOWN AND YOU ARE IN THE AIR WARNING!
+Clean out with air or flush with water. f) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES ↑UP OR ↓DOWN AND YOU ARE IN THE AIR WARNING!
 DO NOT OPERATE HOIST.
 CALL YOUR SUPERVISOR.
-Push the overspeed brake test button and wait to be rescued.
-G) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES ↑UP OR ↓DOWN AND YOU ARE ON THE GROUND WARNING!
+Push the overspeed brake test button and wait to be rescued. g) OVERSPEED FLYWHEEL DOES NOT TURN WHILE HOIST MOVES ↑UP OR ↓DOWN AND YOU ARE ON THE GROUND WARNING!
 DO NOT OPERATE HOIST.
-Check and correct the following: ▶ Clear obstructions such as dirt or other materials. ▶ Wire rope may be worn out.
-Call your supervisor. ▶ Hoist parts may be worn out.
+Check and correct the following: • Clear obstructions such as dirt or other materials. • Wire rope may be worn out.
+Call your supervisor. • Hoist parts may be worn out.
 Call your supervisor,